Rex Boeing 737 Business Class Review

 Service

-Seeing Rex love to boast their “country hospitality” I had been eagerly awaiting to see what this really means.
-While it’s fair to say that I would have received more personal service as the only passenger, the crew were incredibly friendly, welcoming and accommodating.
+Seeing Rex love to boast their "country hospitality" I had been eagerly awaiting what this really means.
+While it's fair to say that I would have received more personal service as the only passenger, the crew were incredibly friendly, welcoming and accommodating.
 The cabin manager Cameron was particularly lovely.
-It’s not often I can fault cabin crew, and my experience with Rex was no exception.
+It's not often I can fault cabin crew, and my experience with Rex was no exception.

 Summing up: my take

 When booking this flight, both Virgin and Rex were offering Sydney-Melbourne for $199 in Business.
-At the time, Rex’s position was competitive, but now with Virgin replacing their contexted snack boxes with new business catering, as well as the expected return of free WiFi, the prospect of frequent flyer points, availability of inflight entertainment and superior lounges, Virgin just might have the edge.
+At the time, Rex's position was competitive, but now with Virgin replacing their contexted snack boxes with new business catering, as well as the expected return or free WiFi, the prospect of frequent flyer points, availability of inflight entertainment and superior lounges, Virgin just might have the edge.

 Nonetheless, I enjoyed my flight with Rex and would still welcome them as healthy competition to the domestic business class market.
 The hard product was just as good as Virgin's offering, the cabin crew were amazing and lounge access was a welcome bonus.
 Not to mention the bargain $199 price tag!